quintans/eventsourcing/README.md

 ![Balancing Projection Partitioning](balancing-projection-partitions.png)

-The above picture depicts the this balancing over several instances.
+The above picture depicts balancing over several instances.

 Consider a Projection A that listens for messages coming from topic X and Y.
 If messages are partitioned into 2 partitions, we create a worker for each partition (we could also group partitions per worker).
 Each worker has an associated lock and a service instance can only run a worker for which it has a lock for.
 So `Projection A1` consumes messages in partition `X1` and `Y1` and `Worker 1` manages the `Projection A1` instance lifecycle.